 Open banking is a concept that you can use to create your ecosystem.
 Banks open data sharing and their services to third-party providers (TPP) companies in such an ecosystem.
 Those, in turn, can use the data to analyze and distribute products.
 This is achieved through application programming interfaces (APIs), which allow TPP programs to interact with bank applications.
 The goal is to drive innovation in digital banking and accelerate the development of new financial applications and improved services for businesses and consumers.

 Open banking was initiated in 2018 by the UK Competition and Markets Authority (CMA), which directed banks to open their applications to TPP.
-In the same year, the European Union updated the payment services directive (PSD2) for the same purpose and introduced new security rules for accessing payment accounts and financial transactions.
-Whereas banks in Europe are required to disclose their information to anyone who is accredited by the regulator, the US has chosen a different path.
+In the same year, the European Union updated the Payment Services Directive (PSD2) for the same purpose and introduced new security rules for accessing payment accounts and financial transactions.
+Whereas banks in Europe are required to disclose their account information to anyone who is accredited by the regulator, the US has chosen a different path.
 American bankers decide for themselves who to provide data, to whom to issue accreditation, and what requirements to set.
 However, big changes are coming in the American banking sector.
 The US Treasury is launching the process of transition to the European model.

 A typical use of the open banking API is to aggregate data from various bank accounts into a single view provided by the TPP application.
 There are two types of TPP.
 Payment initiation service providers (PISPs) connect to a customer's account and initiate payments on behalf of the customer.
 Account information service providers (AISPs) connect to a customer's bank account to provide a financial service such as money management.